Couples looking for adventures, romance, and epic game viewing for their honeymoon will find Kenya...

 As I already mentioned I made my dress, bouquets for myself, bridesmaid and lady of honour, decorated the alter, made a wishing tree, cooked food for the guests and we each wrote and made our own vows books.
 Ross put together a play list of all our favourite tunes for back at the house.

 My lovely team of girls were cup cake bakers extraordinaire the day before the wedding and I prepared a selection of vegetarian curries, veggie chilli and nibbles.
+Given these circumstances, it’s indeed possible to make a personalized food menu for the wedding.

 As the opening to the wedding, my lovely house-mate Sarah carried a sage smudge stick and led the wedding guests in silence to the wedding site where they were met by the sounds of chanting, by Candace and Simon from the School of Yoga and Meditation in the West End.
 All the wedding guests warmed our rings as they were passed round and each guests had a river rock or beach pebble with a positive affirmation on it which they sent out as a good intention.
 At the end of the ceremony a couple of close friends Tom and Andy played some acoustic music on guitar and mandolin.
 Later back at the house we cranked out some tunes as the party got into full swing!

 The overwhelming sense of love and energy from our wedding guests and having two of our close friends agree to recite some meaningful readings.
 The location itself is steeped in energy and history and it felt like we had a sense of approval from its spiritual ancestors.
+These special moments deserve to be cherished forever, as weddings usually happen once, depending on the circumstances.

 Be true to yourself and remember that weddings are about a celebration of love and commit the two people getting married are making to each other, rather than trying to accommodate all the wants and needs of wedding guests.
 Weddings don’t have to cost the earth, literally or figuratively, so try to be mindful of not creating lots of waste and sourcing your materials ethically and locally, or better still have a go at making them yourself.
+By doing all these, you’ll be able to experience your dream wedding while staying eco-friendly at all times.

 My dear friend Tracy turning up with some sexy underwear first thing in the morning at my house, as I’d only been saying the night before that I’d forgotten to buy any.